 Rs and Rt varied in the same direction whereas Rc varied inversely to Rs and Rt.
 Resilience metrics of tree-growth for drought events since 1950 (i.e. shared period among the three chronologies excluding the juvenile years, Table S3) revealed a positive relationship between drought severity and Rc, significant for all oak populations (Figure 5).
 A similar pattern was found for Rs but proved significant only for SJ.
 Importantly, non-significant patterns resulted when we excluded 1995, except for Rc in SJ (Figure S5).
 The trees showed the highest value of tree-growth resilience for 1995, the worst drought event in our study area, particularly SJ where our results suggest a major release event also after 1995 (Figure 4).

-During the last two drought events, resilience metrics for greenness and tree-growth were significantly different between drought events (Table S1).
+During the last two drought events, resilience metrics for greenness and tree growth significantly differed between drought events (Table S1).
 The 2005 drought event reduced greenness and growth more than that of 2012 (Table S2) but the metrics of resilience generally covaried in the same direction during those two years.
 Resilience and resistance values were significantly higher for 2012, the most severe event, than for 2005 in both variables (Table S2; Figure 6).
 Thus, recovery values for greenness were higher for 2005 than for the 2012 drought event.
 Recovery showed a contrasting pattern for EVI and tree growth.

 The resilience metrics calculated varied significantly between sites, except for resilience of tree growth (p = 0.534; Table S1), which was similar among the three sites.
 The two southern populations showed lower recovery values than did the northern site both for greenness and tree growth, but resistance and resilience values were significantly higher for the southern site (Table S2).